cwramsey/issue-bot-test/README.md

 Commit to Github repo will trigger the AWS CodeBuild, which uploads the build artifacts to S3.
 AWS CodeDeploy will

-deploy the latest version to AWS Lambda, the platform the bot runs in.
+deploy the latest version to AWS Lambda, the platform the bot runs on.
+The Lambda function is triggered by AWS CloudWatch

+Events with a cron expression.

 **Running locally with SAM:**